 In plain English—it’s important to increase traffic to your site by helping you be at the top of the list when people search for your industry or company name.

-More traffic is good, unless, your website is horribly dated and embarrassing.
-Then you want to hide it until you can put your best foot forward with an attractive and effective site.
+More traffic is good when your website is not horribly dated and embarrassing.
+If it is, then you want to hide it until you can put your best foot forward with an attractive and effective site.

 ROI: Return on Investment